hanhanwu/Hanhan_Applied_DataScience/README.md

 * one-hot features
 * decision tree paths as the feature
 * Methods to deal with categorical features
+  * [Some simple categorical encoding methods][141]
+    * one-hot encoding, binary encoding, ordinal encoding, label encoding, frequency encoding
+    * sklearn's onehot encoding is faster but only returns a numpy array, pandas' `get_dummies()` is slower but more convenient for pandas dataframe
   * The most simple label encoding is to convert each uniaque categorical value into a unique number (use sklearn label encoding).
 But better to check how does the model hadle categorical features
     * [LightGBM offers good accuracy with built-in integer-encoded categorical features.
 LightGBM applies Fisher (1958) to find the optimal split over categories][122]
     * [You can also have categorical features as direct input][123], [but need to specify that as categorical type][124]